 Now that we’ve actually opted this route, I feel so many things.
 I feel positive and hopeful that we’re moving forwards, something clearly isn’t working so hopefully having things done ‘scientifically’ will help.
 But on the flipside I’m also worried that it won’t work and of the amount of money we’re spending (we don’t get any NHS funding).
 And I’m gutted, angry and hugely frustrated that it’s come to this and that my body hasn’t righted whatever internal wrong is going on.
 I recalled a memory recently from two years ago of being with my NCT girls, and the first of us announcing she was pregnant with baby number two.
 We all laughed and joked about who would be next and I was up there as one of the possibles.
 Back then I could never have imagined that we’d be where we are now.

 Since telling people about what we’re doing I had lots of lovely well meaning things said to me.
 Things like, ‘lots of people who decide to have IVF get pregnant before starting’ and I know, I’ve heard that but hey, that’s them and this is about me and that hasn’t happened sadly.
-I’ve had the, ‘maybe you’ll have twins’ comment and do you know what, I’ll just take whatever I’m given (although if I did have twins, I may regularly be found face down in wine).
+I’ve had the, ‘maybe you’ll have twins’ comment and do you know what, I’ll just take whatever I’m given.
 And I’ve had the, ‘what will you do if this doesn’t work?’
 Oh boy, I really haven’t thought beyond this point and right now, that’s all I’m focusing on.
 I’m not knocking anyone whose said any of these things because I’ve said all of them too.
 When someone tells you they’re having IVF you want to say something useful and helpful, you want to give hope and these are the natural things to say.
 As with any sensitive situation, it’s only when you’re in it that you know what you don’t want to hear.
 I think just hearing someone wish you luck is the best thing.
 So here we go, wish me luck people.